pcaressa/awful/doc/awful.md

 ## The Awful notation for functions

+>*Progress is possible only if we train ourselves to think about programs without thinking of them as pieces of executable code.*
+>
+>EW Dijkstra
+>

 Awful is essentially a computer-friendly notation for intensional functions.
 Its approach to express intensional function stems directly from Church's ideas:

 - to provide a set of "primitive" built-in functions;
 - to provide a notation to build new functions from primitive or already defined ones.

+**Notice.** Awful comes with almost no syntax: the interpreter breaks the source text into *tokens* that can be:

+- A single character among `( ) { } :` called *delimiter*: this is always parsed as a single character, thus `({:})` are five tokens.
+- A string, which is any sequence of characters enclosed between quotes or double quotes: in the former case double quotes can appear inside the string, in the latter quotes can appear.
+No escape characters are provided.
+- A number, which is the usual integer/decimal/exponential notation of all programming languages from C on, e.g. `-.001`, `-.001e23`, `123.0` etc.
+- An atom that is any consecutive sequence of non space characters that is neither a delimiter, nor a string, nor a number.
+For example: `atom0`, `0000a0000`, `0x01`, `++` etc.

+Atoms and numbers are separated by spaces, delimiters or strings.

+**Keep in mind that** `1+2` is a single atom while `1 + 2` is a number, followed by the atom `+` followed by another number.

 ### Awful native data types